arsalan-anwari/openinfer/README.md

 }
 ```

-> A compiler is free to reorder pure ops, but it must respect explicit deps around effects.
+> The syntheziser is free to reorder pure ops, but it must respect explicit deps around effects.

 ---